arguablykomodo/deno_rusty_markdown/README.md

 # `rusty_markdown`

 Deno bindings for [`pulldown-cmark`][1], a CommonMark-compliant Markdown parser made in Rust, compiled to WebAssembly.
-Also supports parsing YAML frontmatter.

 ## Example